akash-pawar/XSS-Context-Finder/README.md

 2. Name it: `XSS Context Finder 🛡️`
 3. Paste the following code into the **URL/Address** field:

-[PASTE THE DEEP SCAN JAVASCRIPT CODE HERE]
+[PASTE THE DEEP SCAN JAVASCRIPT CODE FROM bookmark_code.js]

 ### 🛠️ How to Use
 1. Visit the target website.